Acanthurus olivaceus: Ecology

-The orange band surgeonfish feeds on detritus and on algae growing on the seabed, as well as the film of diatoms and filamentous algae that grows on sand and other substrates.
-It often forms schools with parrotfish, tangs and other species of surgeonfish, which all have similar diets; their grazing is important in maintaining biodiversity by keeping rocks free from excessive growth of algae so that coral larvae can find suitable habitat to settle.
-The fish can change colour from dark to pale almost instantaneously.
+The orange-band surgeonfish feeds on detritus and on algae growing on the seabed, as well as the film of diatoms and filamentous algae that grows on sand and other substrates.
+It often forms schools with parrotfish, tangs and other surgeonfishes with similar diets; their grazing is important in maintaining coral reef habitats, since it keeps rocks free from excessive growth of algae, so that coral larvae can find suitable place to settle.

 Status

-The orange band surgeonfish has a wide distribution in the tropical Indo-Pacific region and is moderately common.
-It is sometimes found in fish markets and in the aquarium trade but is not a species targeted by fisheries.
-No particular threats have been recognised, so the International Union for Conservation of Nature has listed its conservation status as being of least concern.
+The orange-band surgeonfish has a wide distribution in the tropical Indo-Pacific region and is moderately common.
+It is sometimes found in fish markets and in the aquarium trade, but is targeted by fisheries.
+No particular threat has been recognized, so the IUCN has listed its as a Least Concern species.